chriscourses/voyager/README.md

         MAILGUN_KEY=key-kfvud83k3kf3vbn22k223222
         MAILGUN_DOMAIN=mailgun.yourdomain.com

-5. Install knex if you haven't already:
+4. Install knex if you haven't already:

-        npm install knex --save
+        npm install knex -g

-6. Run knex migrations:
+5. Run knex migrations:

         knex migrate:latest

-5. Restart the Voyager server:
+6. Restart the Voyager server:

         voyager start

-6. Open a new tab in terminal and start webpack:
+7. Open a new tab in terminal and start webpack:

         webpack

 You should now have a fully functioning app with auth features such as user registration, user login, email confirmation, and password reset functionality.
 For more information and instruction regarding Voyager auth, check the [Chris Courses YouTube channel](https://www.youtube.com/c/chriscourses) for Voyager tutorials and more.

 ## Quick Docs